andykdy/CPSC427-VAPE/README.md

 - SDL_Mixer
 - FFmpeg
 ## Assets
+### Video Assets
 As video assets cannot be stored on github, you will need to retrieve them yourself.

-If the build process works as intended, cmake should automatically download the assets.
+If the build process works as intended, cmake should automatically download the assets (data.7z) and unpack them.

-If you need to download a new version of the zip, just delete /data/data.7z and any videos and it will redownload next time you build.
+If you need to download a new version of the zip, just delete /data.7z and any videos and it should redownload next time you build.
 You may need to add an empty line to cmakelists.txt to force it to build.

 Otherwise, you can always just comment out "download_assets()" in cmakelists.txt and download manually from the [google drive folder](https://drive.google.com/file/d/1a3yCBgBnr--UWfNw-07EkQegSBvIE2ON/view?usp=sharing)
+### Asset Packaging
+The compiled executable expects a "assets.vapepak" asset package file adjacent to it, which it accesses using PhysFS.
+As part of the build process, assets should be packaged automatically and placed in the runtime output directory.

+Similarly to the Video Assets, if you need to repackage the assets (like if new assets are added to the game), you will need to delete the existing bin/assets.vapepak file and re-build.
+You may need to add an empty line to cmakelists.txt to force it to build.

 # Building a release
 - Build on the target platform with cmake, using release build type `-DCMAKE_BUILD_TYPE=Release`
-- ~~There should now be a `bin` folder containing the executable and any necessary dlls if on Windows.~~
-- ~~Zip up the `bin`, `data`, and `shaders` folders, along with the readme, and name appropriately indicating target platform.~~
+    - On Windows, If you build with MINGW the user will also need to have MINGW configured and in PATH to run the EXE.
+Reccomend building the releases with the Visual Studio toolchain.
 - The release should be packaged automatically into the `releases` folder